IP address

 Internet Protocol version 4 (IPv4) was the first standalone specification for the IP address, and has been in use since 1983.
-IPv4 addresses are defined as a 32-bit number, which became too small to provide enough addresses as the internet grew, leading to IPv4 address exhaustion over the 2010s.
+IPv4 addresses are defined as a 32-bit number, which later then became too small to provide enough addresses as the internet grew, leading to IPv4 address exhaustion over the 2010s.
 Its designated successor, IPv6, uses 128 bits for the IP address, giving it a larger address space.
-Although IPv6 deployment has been ongoing since the mid-2000s, both IPv4 and IPv6 are still used side-by-side As of 2025.
+Although IPv6 deployment has been ongoing since the mid-2000s, both IPv4 and IPv6 are still used side-by-side As of 2026, with IPv6 recently exceeding 50% globally after 18 years.